quat1024/garden/garden/linux.md

 ## Minecraft

 It runs at native resolution, which is kind of a problem on a hidpi display when you're fillrate limited...
+(Most of my Windows hidpi-related problems were related to trying to upscale Minecraft.)

 Entering fullscreen literally doubles the framerate though.
 I haven't tried mods like Sodium yet.

 Kat told me about `gamescope` which can be used as a wrapper command to run games at lower resolutions and upscale them (the Steam Deck uses it?).
 Sounds like fun but I think I'll need to compile it myself or find a sketchy deb.
+(Also this reminds me, probably worth something to add wrapper command support to my Minecraft toolchains. would it be possible to run Minecraft through `gamescope` and still debug it?)

 ## The text editor